top of page

 Today’s Letter Sound

-Today we’re going to work on the letter “W.” It’s pronounced like the start of the words “wish” or “water.”
+Today we’re going to work on the letter “W.” It’s pronounced like the start of the words “wish” or “waterfall.”

 Ask your child to make the “w” sound 3 times as they point to the letters: